innovationgarage/TTyGO/README.md

 TTyGO is a simple VT220 compatible serial terminal with some XTerm extensions with optional UTF-8 support.
-Hardware buttons act as VT220 programmable function keys, and there is a simple on screen keyboard available.
+Hardware buttons act as VT220 programmable function keys, and there is an on screen keyboard available.

 It uses the [U8g2lib graphical library](https://github.com/olikraus/u8g2/wiki), so it is compatible with a lot of displays.